The Head of OneAmerica Insurance said the death rate is up 40% from pre-pandemic levels among working-age people.

 Those who are still living, may want to short insurance companies to help offset higher premiums for medical bills.
 Especially those double, triple and fourth times a charm jabbed.

 I wonder what is killing all these people?
 I can't quite work it out.
 These excess deaths only after the vaccines rolled out.
-Maybe it was caused by a new threat, never seen before in history?
+Maybe it was caused by a new threat, never seen before?

-Like a novel vaccine never used before?
-It couldn't be Covid-19, as Covid deaths are way down.
-And they are dying from a variety of causes, not just a single cause.
-Consistent with a wide range of adverse events caused by the COVID-19 vaccines, if you believe VAERS data.
+It couldn't be Covid-19, as Covid deaths were way down.
+They were dying from a variety of causes, not just one single cause.
+But consistent with a wide range of adverse events documented in the now published Pfizer Covid-19 mRNA report and that mirrors the injection roll out periods.